 Intellipaat’s .NET certificate is specifically designed for professionals to learn the fundamentals of ASP.NET MVC 5

-The architecture of ASP.NET is designed in such a way that it is modular, extensible, and efficient.
-The architecture has a layered structure, which helps developers to separate the issues or concerns and develop efficient web applications.
+The ASP.NET architecture is designed in such a way that it is modular, extensible, and efficient.
+The ASP.NET architecture has a layered structure, which helps developers to separate the issues or concerns and develop efficient web applications.

 Here are the key components of the ASP.NET architecture:

-It is the front-end of the application where users can interact.
+The client layer is the front-end of the application where users can interact.
+This is the first point of interaction in the ASP.NET architecture.
 A client layer can be a:

 - Web browser